MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/PaidTechnicalSupport.md

 ---
 title: Paid Technical Support
-author: mckmoffatt
+author: joannaleecy
-description: Describes the different PlayFab support offerings and how to access each. ms.author: mcelliot ms.date: 02/6/2020 ms.topic: article ms.service: playfab
+description: Describes the different PlayFab support offerings and how to access each. ms.author: joanlee ms.date: 02/6/2020 ms.topic: article ms.service: playfab
 keywords: playfab, pricing, upgrade, upgrades, support, help, assistance, directions, support ticket, forum, slack ms.localizationpriority: medium
 ---

 # Accessing PlayFab Technical Support

 To make integration with PlayFab as seamless and efficient as possible, PlayFab offers a variety of support options ranging from online documentation to live conversations with PlayFab engineers.
 Different support options are included in each account plan as determined by the tier of the account.
 Customers can upgrade their accounts to access higher levels of support.

 ## Support Offerings

 ### PUBLIC DOCUMENTATION

 **Purpose:** Use the PlayFab documentation to view service offerings, API functionality, and how-to guides.

 **Minimum Required Account Plan:** No account needed, open to the public.